Skip to content

 Course Registration

-The student is responsible to register and to be continuously registered for at least nine credit hours throughout the semester.
+The student is responsible to register and to be continuously registered as full-time throughout the semester.

-To be eligible to participate in the TBP, students must be registered for nine credit hours before the semester’s 15th day of classes.
+To be eligible to participate in the TBP, students must be registered as full-time before the semester’s 15th day of classes.

-After the 15th class day, students not registered for the minimum nine credit hours cannot participate in the TBP for that semester.
+After the 15th class day, students not registered as full-time cannot participate in the TBP for that semester.

 Students adding and/or dropping credit hours after the last official day to add/drop classes are responsible for paying their tuition.